MMR VACCINE INJURY ATTORNEY

 There are three vaccines on the Vaccine Injury Table that contain the measles virus.

-The importance of qualifying as a “Table Injury” is that the Court will award you compensation for your injury unless the opposing counsel is able to demonstrate that something other than the vaccine actually caused your injury or adverse reaction.
-Unfortunately, only some injuries are considered a “Table Injury”.
+The importance of qualifying as a “Table Injury” is that the Court will award you compensation for your injury unless the opposing counsel is able to demonstrate that something other than the vaccine caused your injury or adverse reaction.
+Unfortunately, only some injuries are considered a “Table Injury” and afforded the presumption.

 Thrombocytopenic Purpura After Measles Shot